Backup or Sync files to OneDrive for business with given solutions:

 Step 1.
-Right click on the OneDrive taskbar icon and then select Settings.
+Right click on the OneDrive taskbar icon and then select "Settings".

 Step 2.
-Under the Account tab, select Unlink this PC.
+Under the Account tab, select "Unlink this PC".
 Then you will the OneDrive setup screen appear, and just ignore it for now.

-3. Open File Explorer and locate your OneDrive folder.
-In the File Explorer Home tab, click Move to button and then select a location to move the OneDrive folder.
+Step 3.
+Open "File Explorer" and locate your OneDrive folder.
+In the File Explorer Home tab, click Move to > Choose locations... to select the external hard drive to receive OneDrive folder.

 Step 5.
-In the This is your OneDrive folder, click "Change location."
-After that, select Use this location.
+In the Your OneDrive folder" interface, click "Change location".
+After that, select "Use this location".